 - 1 pinch sea salt

-Step #2: Place all the ingredients in a food processor and pulse until well combined.
+Step #2: Add all of the ingredients to a food processor and blend until smooth.

 Combat Brain Fog With The Right Snacks And A Proactive Approach